 Social Reforms of Raja Ram Mohan Roy

-.
-When the orthodox Hindus petitioned to Parliament to withhold its approval of Bentinck’s action of banning the rite of Sati, he organized a counter-petition of enlightened Hindus in favour of Bentinck’s action.
+Raja Ram Mohan Roy worked as a Social Reformer.
+He rejected the barriers of caste divisions and stood forth as the high priest of Universalism and Love.
+The best example of his life-long crusade against social evils was the historic agitation he organized against the inhuman custom of women becoming Sati.
+When the orthodox Hindus petitioned to Parliament to withhold its approval of Lord William Bentinck’s action of banning the rite of Sati, he organized a counter-petition of enlightened Hindus in favor of Bentinck’s action.
 He was a champion of women’s rights.
 He attacked polygamy and the degraded state to which widows were often reduced.
-To raise the status of women he demanded that they be given the right of inheritance and property.
+To raise the status of women he demanded that they are given the right of inheritance and property.

-Social reforms of Ram Mohan Roy
+Educational Reforms of Raja Ram Mohan Roy

 Religious Reforms of Raja Ram Mohan Roy

-have helped India as a nation to get rid of many religious superstitions.
-His Religious and Philosophical Ideas were somewhat different.
-He vigorously opposed worship of idols and prevalence of meaningless religious rituals.
-He held that all the sacred books of the Hindus preached worship of one God.
-According to him human reason was the final standard of truth of any doctrine.
+Religious reforms of Raja Ram Mohan Roy has helped India as a nation to get rid of many religious superstitions.
+His religious and philosophical ideas were somewhat different.
+He vigorously opposed the worship of idols and the prevalence of meaningless religious rituals.
+He held that all the sacred books of the Hindus preached the worship of one God.
+According to him, human reason was the final standard of truth of any doctrine.
 It can be Eastern or Western.
-He believed that the philosophy of Vedanta was based on reason.
+He believed that the Philosophy of Vedanta was based on reason.
 He did not confine his application of the rational approach to Indian religions and the traditions alone.
 He insisted on applying this rational approach to Christianity as well.
 He did not accept the elements of blind faith even in Christianity.
 This earned for him the hostility of the Christian missionaries.
 He vigorously defended Hindu religion and philosophy from the ignorant attacks of Christian missionaries.
 He believed that basically all religions preach a common message.
 He represented a synthesis of the thought of the East and the West.